KridaCreations/loading_screen_system/README.md

 GETTING A BLACK SCREEN WHEN YOUR SCREEN IS LOADED!!!!!!

-DON'T WORRY HERE I HAVE IMPLEMENTED A SIMPLE LOADING SCREEN TO SIMPLIFY YOUR WORK JUST COPY PAST THIS FOLDER IN YOUR MAIN DIRECTORY AND FOLLOW THE STEPS :-
+DON'T WORRY HERE I HAVE IMPLEMENTED A SIMPLE LOADING SCREEN TO SIMPLIFY YOUR WORK JUST FOLLOW THE STEPS :-

-1) Download the zip file. extract it
+1) Download the zip file of github repository. extract it
 2) copy the folder with name "loading_screen_assets" to the main directory of your godot project.
 3) create a autoload singleton with the script "global.gd" provided inside the folder "loading_screen_assets" with name "Global"
 4) create another autoload singleton with the scene "globalscene.tscn" provided inside the folder "loading_screen_assets" with name "Globalscene".